yoHasse-Gaming/owlbear_myz_dice/README.md

 ## Installing

-The extension can be installed by copy-pasting [this link](https://myz-dice.onrender.com/) into your extensions in at owlbear.rodeo.
+The extension can be installed by copy-pasting [this link](https://myz-dice.onrender.com/) into the "Add extension" window at the bottom of your profile in owlbear.rodeo.

 ```sh
 https://myz-dice.onrender.com/